HIGHLIGHTS

 guarded by Greenland’s highest mountains and steepest fjords

-– and a belt of pack ice which before global warming would
+– and a belt of pack ice which was once able to ward off

 The